Stream Real-Time Events

 Next steps

-- @opensea/stream-js on GitHub
+- OpenSea SDK on GitHub

 - Query Analytics and Events: query historical events via REST